 Our Leadership Team

-Bailey Weirens, a Junior at the College of Saint Benedict, is a Nutrition-Dietetics major and a Psychology minor.
+Bailey Weirens, a Senior at the College of Saint Benedict, is a Nutrition-Dietetics major and a Psychology minor.
 Her favorite foods include anything with potatoes and chicken, along with fresh fruit and vegetables!
 Some of her hobbies include spending time outdoors, singing, traveling and going on adventures with her friends.
 Bailey joined Community Kitchen first as a volunteer and then a Operations Leader before becoming the Volunteer Coordinator for the program.
 She felt that this program was a great aid to the hunger issue in the Saint Joseph area and rural communities, and wanted to help however she could to eliminate the hunger problem and reduce food waste at the same time.
 She enjoys the growth the program has had this past academic year, and looks forward to the progress that is up and coming.
 If you see Bailey around campus, don't hesitate to ask her how to become involved with the program, she is always looking for more wonderful volunteers on campus!